antonhalim/blog-scheduler-bk-002-public/README.md

 randomized_students = student_list.shuffle
 ```

-Then you could make a container for all the groups:
+Then you could make a container for all the final groups:

 ```ruby
 final_groups = []
 ```

-In the next step you could set a counter, which will keep track of which student was last added to a group.
-We'll initially set it equal to `0`, max equal to `student_list.length - 1`:
+In the next step you could set a counter, which will keep track of which student is the next to get added to a group.
+Initially set it equal to `0`, max equal to `student_list.length - 1`:

 ```ruby
 counter = 0